liangrog/lmdo/README.md

           Handler: handler.fly
     ```

+    For Standar lambda function, you can also setup event source such as S3.
+When defined event ocurrs from the source, lambda function will be triggered.

+    The configuration of event source for lambda is as below:

+    ```
+    Lambda:
+      - S3Bucket: lambda.bucket.name
+        FunctionName: your-function-name
+        Handler: handler.fly
+        EventSource:
+          - Type: s3
+            Config:
+            BucketName: [name of the source bucket]
+            # Optional, lmdo default to "s3:ObjectCreated:*", "s3:ObjectRemoved:*"
+            Events:
+              - "s3:ObjectCreated:Put"
+            # Optional
+            FilterRules:
+              - Name: 'prefix'|'suffix'
+                Value: string
+    ```

 2. Django wsgi lambda function

     It wraps up Django and bridge between API gateway and your Django